evankiely/OpynSpecimen/README.md

 - Settings.envs
   - A dictionary where the keys are the OpenSpecimen environment names, and the values are dictionaries.
 The sub-dictionaries consist of keys representing the details of the account used to access a given environment, and the values are the results of retrieving the specified environmental variables
 - Settings.formOutPath
-  - The path used to dictate where the forms dataframe is saved (as .csv)
+  - The path used to dictate where the forms Dataframe is saved (as .csv)
 - Settings.fieldOutPath
-  - The path used to dictate where the fields dataframe is saved (as .csv)
+  - The path used to dictate where the fields Dataframe is saved (as .csv)
 - Settings.cpOutPath
-  - The path used to dictate where the collection protocol dataframe is saved (as .csv)
+  - The path used to dictate where the collection protocol Dataframe is saved (as .csv)
 - Settings.dropdownOutpath
-  - The path used to dictate where the dropdowns dataframe is saved (as .csv)
+  - The path used to dictate where the dropdowns Dataframe is saved (as .csv)
 - Settings.translatorInputDir
   - The path used to dictate where the translator object should look for input documents
 - Settings.translatorOutputDir